Witch hunts in India: Lack of quality education and healthcare provision

 The majority of witch-hunting cases in India are recorded from places and communities in poor socio-economic conditions.
-For example, in Jharkhand, a state where witch branding is highly prevalent, nearly 40 percent of the population lives below the poverty line.
+For example, in Jharkhand, a state where witch branding is highly prevalent, nearly 40% of the population lives below the poverty line.
 This combined with inadequate healthcare provision and education helps to create an environment where witch-hunting can thrive.

 A lack of hygiene and easily accessible medical facilities means that in many poorer areas, treatable minor illnesses are common causes of death.
 Hospitals and other medical facilities are often too far from rural Indian communities and instead, many Indians in isolated areas seek the help of a local deity or priest for medical ailments.
 This is a key causal factor of witch hunts as disease outbreaks and seemingly unexplainable deaths are viewed in these communities as the result of witchcraft or black magic.
-The significance of poor access to healthcare on witch-hunting in India can be seen in a 2019 study by the State Commission for Women and Action Aid Commission, which found that 27% of recorded witch-hunting cases were triggered in response to children developing health issues and another 43.5% were instigated due to the ill health of adults.
+The significance of poor access to healthcare on witch-hunting can be seen in a 2019 joint study by The Uttarakhand State Commission for Women and Action Aid Commission, which found that 27% of recorded witch-hunting cases in the state of Uttarakhand were triggered in response to children developing health issues and another 43.5% were instigated due to the ill health of adults.
 The poor standard of education in states like Jharkhand also increases the likelihood that people will turn to irrational superstitious beliefs, like witchcraft, to explain sudden deaths, illnesses or crop failure in their communities.